 Here we propose to use LES to evaluate in details the parameterization of cold pools of LMDZ (Grandpeix and Lafore, 2010; Grandpeix et al., 2010).
 We first use LES to evaluate some of the fundamental relationships between large scale state variables (for LES, the horizontal average over the domain) and internal variables which are at the basis of the parameterization.
 We then propose improvements which are further assessed in simulations with a Single-Column-Model (SCM) version of LMDZ against LES.
 In such simulations, the parameterization interact with all the other parameterizations and depend on the values of a number of free parameters.
-To explore the sensitivity of the results to those free parameters and retune the model after improvement of its physical consent, we use a tool for automatic calibration, High-Tune-Explorer, developed recently (Couvreux et al., 2021; Hourdin et al., 2021).
+To explore the sensitivity of the results to those free parameters and returne the model after improvement of its physical consent, we use a tool for automatic calibration, High-Tune-Explorer, developed recently (Couvreux et al., 2021; Hourdin et al., 2021).
 This tool, based on history matching, can be used to characterize the subspace of parameter values for which the model is in agreement with LES, given a series of target metrics and associated tolerance to error (Couvreux et al., 2021).
 It is used here to explore the sensitivity of the agreement between SCM simulations and LES to the model free parameters.

-The paper starts by presenting in the section 1 the tools used : the LMDZ model, the cold pool parameterization by Grandpeix and Lafore (2010) (referred to as the GL10 hereafter), and the LES used for evaluation.
+The paper starts by a presentation of presenting in the section 1 the tools used $\frac{1}{7}$ including : the LMDZ model, the cold pool parameterization by Grandpeix and Lafore (2010), Grandpeix and Lafore (2010) (referred to as the GL10 model, and LEShereafter), and the LES used for evaluation.
 The presentation of the tuning tool (largely published) and the setup of its use is let to an appendix to concentrate on model physics and improvement in the core of the paper.
-In section 2, we detail the cold pool sampling in LES, designed to assess the physical laws internal to the cold pool parameterization and its coupling with deep convection.
+In section 2, we detail the sampling of cold pools carried out in LESand used cold pool sampling in LES, designed to assess the physical laws internal to the cold pool parameterization and its coupling with deep convection.
 Section 3 is devoted to a comparison of cold pool model variables simulated by LMDZ in SCM mode and those calculated in LES, in order to identify the model's limitations.
 These results will then be discussed, and proposed improvements will be detailed in section 4.
 Finally, we conclude with a synthesis and discussion of prospects in section 5.